wp-plugins/sideblogging/readme.txt

 Tested up to: 3.1-alpha
 Stable tag: 0.3.1

 Display asides in a widget.
-They can automatically be published to Twitter and Facebook.
+They can automatically be published to Twitter, Facebook, and any Status.net installation (like identi.ca).
 Require Wordpress 3 and PHP 5.

 == Description ==